-An external hard drive is a mechanical device that is prone to damage and corruption like other storage drives.
-In one such case, user’s hard drive is not being detected by the computer system when connected.
-If you are also facing such difficult situation, stay calm and use the DIY methods described here to safely recover your data using Stellar Data Recovery software.
+Summary: An external hard drive is a mechanical device that is prone to damage and corruption like other storage drives.
+If you are facing any situation in which your drive isn't detected, stay calm and use the DIY methods described here to safely recover your data using Stellar Data Recovery software.

 We often come across questions on technical forums where people describe that their external hard drive isn’t detected on their machines.
 For example-